 Super Easy Spaghetti Recipe

-The flavors come together so nicely in this spaghetti, no one will believe it’s made with plain canned tomato sauce and it’s ready in only 10 minutes!
+The flavors come together so nicely in this easy spaghetti recipe, no one will believe it’s made with plain canned tomato sauce and it’s ready in only 10 minutes!

 It’s as easy as cooking your spaghetti, making the sauce with plenty of garlic and oregano, then combining them together.
 All you need is one pot.